 Navigating Global Flows

-- You will be provided with practical skills concerning active participation in controversial discussions, presenting and supporting your own arguments and elaborating a well-structured research paper.
+- You will be provided with practical skills concerning active participating in controversial discussions, presenting and supporting your own arguments and elaborating a well-structured research paper.

-- Preparing the final research paper.
-The final paper determines your final grade and can only be submitted if the previous tasks were passed.
+- For the final grade only the final paper counts.
+The final paper can only be submitted if the previous tasks were passed.

 - 8 ECTS